 - The faculty sponsor is a faculty member in the academic department through which the student plans to earn credit OR a faculty member with expertise in the field in which the student is doing the internship.

-- Students will submit weekly or bi-weekly learning journals to their faculty sponsor.
+- Students will submit weekly or bi-weekly learning journals and other assignments to their faculty sponsor.